-How to start your own game development studio and succeed7th March 2018
+How to start your own game development studio and succeed

 You’re an independent developer with great ideas ready to smash the gaming world and a desire to succeed.
 Although establishing your own business in this rich, vibrant and wildly dynamic sector will take many hours of dedicated hard work, the potential for making it big is within your grasp.
 Regardless of whether your passion is for 1st person shooters, puzzles, simulators, real-time strategy, massively multiplayer online (MMO), role-playing (RPG) or educational games, the support network that can help turn your hardcore gaming hobby into a thriving business venture is out there.
 All you need to do is seize the moment and make it happen.
 So if reaping the rewards of becoming your own boss is something that interests you, here are just some of the obstacles you need to overcome in order scale up and succeed at running your own game production studio.

 1.Know your market